moby/moby/docs/reference/commandline/run.md

       --memory-reservation string   Memory soft limit
-      --memory-swap string          Swap limit equal to memory plus swap: '-1' to enable unlimited swap --memory-swappiness int       Tune container memory swappiness (0 to 100) (default -1) --name string                 Assign a name to the container --network-alias value         Add network-scoped alias for the container (default []) --network string              Connect a container to a network
+      --memory-swap string          Swap limit equal to memory plus swap: '-1' to enable unlimited swap --memory-swappiness int       Tune container memory swappiness (0 to 100) (default -1) --mount value                 Attach a filesystem mount to the container (default []) --name string                 Assign a name to the container --network-alias value         Add network-scoped alias for the container (default []) --network string              Connect a container to a network